What You Need To Know About Cult Intervention An ethical alternative to cult deprogramming.

 In instances where intervention is recommended, PLC’s team may recommend moving to Preparation.

 NOTE: Not all cases need preparation or formal intervention as detailed below.
 We'll discuss these options with you if needed!

 2 days minimum (3-day average), typically in-person

-A Preparation involves the PLC team working alongside possible participants interested in being a part of the Intervention (parents, siblings, friends, etc.).
+A Preparation involves the People Leave Cults team working alongside possible participants interested in being a part of the Intervention (parents, siblings, friends, etc.).

 During Preparation, your team of cult interventionists will help formulate a strategy and determine participants' roles.
 We will review strategies and content that will be discussed, and you will have further opportunities to ask about what interventions look like.

 The team will also demonstrate the use of materials such as videos, books, and documents used in an Intervention.
 This process also involves daily assignments to complete.